Burbenpho/gametoolkit/README.md

 ## Installation

-You can download the latest release of Ludusavi from the [Ludusavi releases page](https://github.com/mtkennerly/ludusavi/releases)
+You can download the latest release of Ludusavi from the [Ludusavi releases page](https://github.com/mtkennerly/ludusavi/releases).

 In OTHER tab add [manifest.yaml]() to manifests list.
+**WARNING:** Steam, GOG, EGS saving is not guaranteed.
 ## Manifest Guide

 Ludusavi uses a YAML-based manifest file to define the save locations for each game.
 This allows for flexible and accurate backups.
 The primary manifest is available at [Ludusavi Manifest](https://github.com/mtkennerly/ludusavi-manifest).
 This guide details the structure and usage of the manifest files.